microsoft/accessibility-insights-action/docs/ado-extension-usage.md

 -   If the workflow was triggered by a pull request, the action should leave a comment on the Azure DevOps pull request with results.
 The extension does not leave comments on repos in GitHub.

-## Blocking pull requests
+## Unblocking pull requests

-You can choose to block pull requests if the extension finds accessibility issues.
+You can choose to unblock pull requests even if the extension finds accessibility issues.

-1. Ensure the extension is [triggered on each pull request](https://docs.microsoft.com/en-us/azure/devops/pipelines/customize-pipeline?view=azure-devops#customize-ci-triggers).
-2. Ensure that you have set the `failOnAccessibilityError` input variable to `true`.
+To make it possible ensure that you have set the `failOnAccessibilityError` input variable to `false`.
-3. Ensure that the `Upload report artifact` step runs even in failure cases using [**succeededOrFailed()**](https://docs.microsoft.com/en-us/azure/devops/pipelines/process/conditions?view=azure-devops&tabs=yaml)

 ## Troubleshooting